yugr/libdebugme/README.md

 # Future plans

 Here're some plans for libdebugme:
-* break in user's (rather then libdebugme's) code when debugger attaches
 * ensure thread and signal safety
-* support running gdb in a dedicated terminal (xterm, gnome-terminal, etc.)
 * support other debuggers (gdbserver, ddd, lldb, Visual Studio, etc.)
 * use CMake
 * other minor TODO/FIXME are scattered all over the codebase